fenago/machine-learning-for-finance/lab_guides/Lab_7.md

 researchers there have used RL to yield new insights into the workings of the frontal cortex in the brain and the role of the dopamine hormone.

-This chapter will start with an intuitive introduction to RL using a simple \"catch the fruit\" game.
+This lab will start with an intuitive introduction to RL using a simple \"catch the fruit\" game.
 We will then dive into the underlying theory before covering more advanced RL applications.
-The examples in this chapter rely on visualizations that are not easily rendered in Kaggle kernels.
+The examples in this lab rely on visualizations that are not easily rendered in Kaggle kernels.
 In order to simplify them, the example algorithms are also not optimized for GPU usage.
 It is, therefore, best to run these examples on your local machine.

-The algorithms in this chapter run relatively quickly, so you won\'t have to wait too long for them to run.
-The chapter code was written on a Mid-2012 MacBook Pro, and no example took longer than 20 minutes to run on that machine.
+The algorithms in this lab run relatively quickly, so you won\'t have to wait too long for them to run.
+The lab code was written on a Mid-2012 MacBook Pro, and no example took longer than 20 minutes to run on that machine.
 Of course, you can also run the code on Kaggle, however the visualizations will not work there.